reactql/old_docs/source/setup.md

 - Enable sourcemaps for your CSS and Javascript code
 - Activate hot code reloading; any changes to your code will update automatically in the browser

-To activate development mode, run:
+To activate development mode, `cd` to your starter kit folder, and run:

 ```bash
 npm start